spacecubics/www/README.md

     should be two lines.
     ```

+On news pages, we use an `<h1>` tag outside the article, so the news
+title itself is an `<h2>`.
+This means you should only use level-3 or
+lower headers within the article.
+In other words, start from `###` or
+deeper for your section headings.

 ### Linking to Local Pages

 A link to a local page must include the `@/` prefix.